-Quotient featured in Drug Development & Delivery's Outsourcing Formulation Development & Manufacturing Special Feature
+Quotient Sciences featured in Drug Development & Delivery's Outsourcing Formulation Development & Manufacturing Special Feature

-Quotient's VP of Drug Development Sciences, Dr Sarah Stevens, discusses our recent acquisition of Arcinova and the integration of drug substance, drug product, and clinical testing capabilities – all under one organization, in Drug Development & Delivery's Special Feature Report entitled: "Outsourcing Formulation Development & Manufacturing: Meeting Demand for Biologics & Specialty Drugs"
+Dr. Sarah Stevens, Quotient Sciences' VP of Drug Development Sciences, discusses our recent acquisition of Arcinova and the integration of drug substance, drug product, and clinical testing capabilities – all under one organization, in Drug Development & Delivery's Special Feature Report entitled: "Outsourcing Formulation Development & Manufacturing: Meeting Demand for Biologics & Specialty Drugs"

 Quotient Sciences: Combining Development Activities Saves Time